 - EXCLUSIVE Xcode Tips and Tricks video: Watch as I walk through some of my favorite features of Xcode, helping you make the most of Apple's integrated development environment.

-- BONUS Swift Knowledge Base: Get over 300 tips and tricks for Swift 4 and Xcode.
+- BONUS Swift Knowledge Base: Get almost 600 tips and tricks for Swift 4 and Xcode.

 - Introduction to Swift: Learn the basics of the Swift programming language to help jumpstart your development.

 Once you complete the introduction, you continue on to develop all these incredible, real-world projects from scratch:

 - Storm Viewer: Get started coding in Swift by making an image viewer app and learning key concepts.